top of page

 Latest News

-Featured Dog - EMILIA!
+Featured Dog - LALA!

-FOPAS Feature: November 2025
+FOPAS Feature: March 2026

-Our cover star for November is Tiger Lily!
-This beautiful mama has lived a hard life out on the streets until a kind soul took her and her kittens in and brought her to us.
-Her kittens have all found homes and she has been patiently waiting for her own.
-Please come meet her!! ❤️🪷 Come visit us on Saturdays to meet your fuzzy soulmate: 🐱Cats: 11 AM until 2 PM 🐶 Dogs: 10 AM until 2 PM You can also fill out a preadopt form and claim any of the posted animals! 🥰 FOPAS Feature
+Our cover star this month are actually starS!!
+This beautiful bonded pair, Parsley & Adobo, have been patiently waiting to find their furever home.
+Both girls are shy and rely on each other for comfort.
+Please come meet these sweet girls and we know you'll fall in love. 🐈⬛🐈⬛ Visit us on Saturdays to meet your fuzzy soulmate: 🐱 Cats: 11 AM until 2 PM 🐶 Dogs: 10 AM until 2 PM You can also fill out a preadopt form and claim any of the posted animals! 🥰 FOPAS Feature: Marc

 "Clearly, animals know more than we think, and think a great deal more than we know."